I am madly in love with this little man:

 Can’t we stretch the 1st year out over 2 years or something?
 Pul-eeeeeeeeeeease?

 CVP moms: Besides tons of prayers and petitions to my Heavenly Father, I also was on several homeopathics.
-I wish I had recorded the names of them, but alas, I did not.
 They were Hyland’s brand, and one of the was to help with oxygen levels for the baby.
 The other was a magnesium one to help slow down the contractions.
 I could TOTALLY tell when they kicked in and wore off.
 If you have CVP and are comfortable with the use of a natural, homeopathic remedy, despite what your doctor may have to say about natural things, this was very helpful to us.

 I give all glory to God for this miracle, and these homeopathics are one of the ways He allowed us to have the healthy baby we did.
 I believe that with my whole heart.

-If you are Kansas local and are looking for a natural, laid back birth experience, please go to http://www.yoderbirthcenter.org/ for more info.
+If you are Kansas local and are looking for a natural, laid back, incredible, natural, birth experience, please go to http://www.yoderbirthcenter.org/ for more info.